Liechtenstein-US Relations

 Economic

 The U.S. is Liechtenstein's largest overseas trading partner.
-Liechtenstein annually exports goods worth over half a billion dollars to the U.S. Liechtenstein’s direct goods exports to the US in 2018 amounted to more than $530 million, which represented about 14% of Liechtenstein’s total direct exports.
-This means that the value of exports to the USA per year amounts to nearly $14,000 per inhabitant in Liechtenstein.
+Liechtenstein annually exports goods worth over half a billion dollars to the U.S. Liechtenstein’s direct goods exports to the US in 2019 amounted to more than $530 million, which represented about 14% of Liechtenstein’s total direct exports.

-Liechtenstein’s foreign direct investment (FDI) in the US in 2016 was $850 million, which represents about $22,500 per inhabitant in Liechtenstein.
-FDI of the U.S. in Liechtenstein amounted to roughly $300 million in the same year.
-Eight Liechtenstein companies provide nearly 4500 jobs in the U.S., a number Liechtenstein is quite proud of given its population of roughly 40,000.
+In 2019, Liechtenstein investment in the US is estimated at $1.3 billion.
+In 2020, FDI of the U.S. in Liechtenstein amounted to roughly $500 million in the same year.
+12 Liechtenstein companies provide nearly 6300 jobs in the U.S., a number Liechtenstein is quite proud of given its population of roughly 40,000.

 Liechtenstein companies play key roles in the supply chain of goods in specific U.S. sectors such as construction, automotive, dentistry, agriculture, audio-visual and coating.